ericoporto/ags-manual-wiki/acintro8.md

 to initiate the conversation.

 Open up the Character editor for the new *cMerchant* character.
-Change his StartingRoom to room 1 (ie. the same as the player character), and position him at let's say X:260, Y:130.
+Change his StartingRoom to room 1 (i.e. the same as the player character), and position him at let's say X:260, Y:130.
 You can always change this later.